 Healthy breakfast cereals

-With shelves stacked top to bottom with hundreds of brightly coloured boxes competing for your attention, supermarket breakfast cereal aisles can sometimes feel like walking through a minefield.
+With shelves stacked with brightly coloured boxes competing for your attention, cereal aisles can feel like walking through a minefield.

 Make the wrong choice and you or your child could end up with a breakfast cereal high in sugar, fat or salt.